NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Hesperid.md

 abilities_mid:
   - name: ""
   - name: "Sunset Dependent"
     desc: "  A hesperid is mystically bonded to a single remote location with a good view of the sunset-usually an island, coastal cliff, or valley.
-If they aren't at that location and able to see the sky at sunset on any given day, they become [[Conditions/Drained 1|Drained 1]], increasing the value by 1 for each missed sunset and reducing by 1 only when they see the sunset.\nA hesperid can perform a 24-hour ritual to bond to a new location."
+If they aren't at that location and able to see the sky at sunset on any given day, they become [[Conditions/Drained|Drained 1]], increasing the value by 1 for each missed sunset and reducing by 1 only when they see the sunset.\n\nA hesperid can perform a 24-hour ritual to bond to a new location."

 attacks:
   - name: ""